Take My Hand, Precious Lord

+History

+Dorsey wrote the lyrics to "Take My Hand, Precious Lord" in response to his inconsolable bereavement at the deaths of his wife, Nettie Harper, and his infant son in August 1932.
+Nettie died while giving birth to their child.
+Their son died two days after being born.
+The protestant hymn "Must Jesus Bear the Cross Alone" became Dorsey's inspiration for the music to the song.
+This hymn used a 1693 text by Thomas Shepherd but with an 1844 musical setting composed by George Nelson Allen known separately as "Maitland".
+Dorsey's account of the creation of "Precious Lord" was filmed for the 1982 gospel music documentary Say Amen, Somebody.

+An early recording of "Take My Hand, Precious Lord" was made on February 16, 1937, by the Heavenly Gospel Singers (Bluebird B6846).
+"Take My Hand, Precious Lord" was first published in 1938.
+"Take My Hand, Precious Lord" is published in more than 40 languages.

 Performances

 It was Martin Luther King Jr.'s favorite song, and he often invited gospel singer Mahalia Jackson to sing it at civil rights rallies to inspire crowds; at his request she sang it at his funeral in April 1968.
 King's last words before his assassination was a request for musician Ben Branch to play it at a service he was due to attend that night.
 King's exact last words were "Ben, make sure you play 'Take My Hand, Precious Lord' in the meeting tonight.
 Play it real pretty."
 Opera singer Leontyne Price sang it at the state funeral of President Lyndon B. Johnson in January 1973, and Aretha Franklin sang it at Mahalia Jackson's funeral in 1972.
 Franklin also recorded a live version of the song for her album Amazing Grace (1972) as a medley with "You've Got a Friend".
 It was sung by Nina Simone at the Westbury Music Fair on April 7, 1968, three days after King's assassination.
 That evening was dedicated to him and recorded on the album 'Nuff Said!.
 It was also performed by Ledisi in the movie and soundtrack for Selma in which Ledisi portrays Mahalia Jackson.
 It was also performed by Beyoncé at the 57th Annual Grammy Awards on February 8, 2015.
 Dave Grohl recited the lyrics of the song at a remembrance service for his friend, Lemmy from Motörhead, in January 2016.